Bjorn46/ASP.NET-Core-Example/README.md

-# BADassignment-2
+# ASP.NET Core web API development template
-Assignment two of backend development
+This template was initially made for an assignment in Aarhus University.

 ## Rules for this repo
 - Don't commit alot of code